nimbix/jardoc/docs/kns_apps_tutorial.md

 ![GottySHell_1](img/apps_tutorial/kns/gotty_shell_2.png)

-Note that the gotty shell can only be created if the local cluster administrator allowed it during the KNS main deployment.
+Note that the GoTTY shell can only be created if the local cluster administrator allowed it during the KNS main deployment.